 Dr. Castleman is both a former teacher and administrator.
 She holds teaching and administrative clear credentials in both California and Texas.
 She taught social sciences and coached cheerleaders in the Mesquite Independent School District (suburban Dallas area.)
 When Dr. Castleman moved to California in 2001, she accepted an Assistant Principal position in the Simi Valley Unified School District.
-She served in the capacity of Assistant Principal and Summer School Principal in SVUSD for 12 years until she was promoted to Coordinator of Curriculum and Assessment for the district.
+She served as Assistant Principal and Summer School Principal in SVUSD for 12 years until she was promoted to Coordinator of Curriculum and Assessment for the district.
 In this capacity, she organized state assessments. course revisions, and curriculum adoptions.
 Dr. Castleman later accepted the position of Director of Continuing Education for the Ventura County Office of Education.
 In this role, she worked connecting regional employment agencies to adult education programs for students.

-Dr. Castleman recently served on a team revising the State Career Technical Education Plan and is especially interested in research in areas of college and career readiness and building the teacher pipeline.
+Dr. Castleman-served on a state team revising the California Career Technical Education Plan and is especially interested in research in areas of college and career readiness and building the teacher pipeline.
 She currently resides in Roseville with her two Shih Tzus, Pickles and Pepper.
-She enjoys genealogy, travel, and spending time with friends and family.